What Is Senior Dog Food?

 Meat and Fish ingredients should be at the core of every dog food formula.
 Moreover, ideally, the meat and fish ingredients should be of a high-quality, and the formula should not contain low-quality meat and fish ingredients like Meat By-products or other unnamed or vague sounding meats.

-Poultry meat tends to be high in protein and lower in fat than other types of meats, however, depending on the cuts of poultry meat used there can still be a significant portion of fat.
-Poultry meat does contain some vitamins and minerals but not as many as other meat ingredients.
+Poultry meat tends to be high in protein and lower in fat than other types of meats; however, depending on the cuts of poultry meat used, there can still be a significant portion of fat.
+Poultry meat does contain some vitamins and minerals, but not as many as other meat ingredients.

-These Omega Fatty Acids have been proven to provide a range of health benefits such as the improved health of a dogs skin and coat as well as improved cardiovascular and cognitive function.
+These Omega Fatty Acids have been proven to provide a range of health benefits such as the improved health of a dog’s skin and coat as well as improved cardiovascular and cognitive function.

 The last common type of meat used in pet food is Red Meat.
 Red meat ingredients such as Beef or Lamb tend to contain a higher proportion of fat than many fish or poultry ingredients.
-However, this is not a negative trait as fat is crucial to a dog’s diet.
+However, this is not a negative trait, as fat is crucial to a dog’s diet.

 Fruit & Vegetable Ingredients

 While vegetables shouldn’t form the core of any dog food, their presence can be beneficial.
 Fruits and Vegetables can provide four primary types of nutrition: carbohydrates, fiber, vitamins, and minerals.
 While not the preferred source, Carbohydrates act as a simple energy source.

 Sadly, this is one of the reasons that legumes are so widespread, as they can be used to inflate the overall proportion of protein in a dog food formula.
 Also, Legumes contain plenty of fiber for digestion and a limited number of beneficial vitamins and minerals.

-Therefore it is critical that the portion of starches in a dog food is not too high or the overall proportion of carbohydrates be excessive.
+Therefore it is critical that the portion of starches in dog food is not too high or the overall proportion of carbohydrates be excessive.
 However, Starches do not just provide carbohydrates and can also include a moderate proportion of fiber and some minerals.

 Grains are widely considered to be a low-quality addition to any dog food recipe.
-They provide a dense source of carbohydrates which is almost always unneeded or excessive.
-Also, many dogs suffer from allergies or intolerances related to grains which can cause rashes, diarrhea or vomiting.
+They provide a dense source of carbohydrates, which is almost always unneeded or excessive.
+Also, many dogs suffer from allergies or intolerances related to grains, which can cause rashes, diarrhea, or vomiting.

 The best examples of somewhat acceptable grain ingredients include Brown Rice and Oatmeal.
 These two ingredients contain a significant portion of fiber and some vitamins and minerals that can be beneficial.

-There are some other ingredients included in dog food that do not fall under any of the above categories.
+There are some other ingredients included in dog food that does not fall under any of the above categories.
 Examples of such ingredients can include gum-like substances that are used as binding agents.
 Another example could be flavorings and preservatives.